AC Monza: Financial instability (1999–2018)

 In April 1999, after 19 years of presidency, Giambelli left the club amid criticism from fans concerning Monza's close connection with Milan and their CEO Adriano Galliani.
 With Giambelli's departure, Monza ceased to be Milan's satellite team.
 The club entered a period of instability, changing owners twice in five years.
-Monza were relegated to the Serie C1 in 2001 and then, for the first time, to the Serie C2 (fourth level) in 2002.
+Monza were relegated to Serie C1 in 2001 and then, for the first time, to Serie C2 (fourth level) in 2002.
 Amid Monza's financial troubles, on 31 December 2003 the comune of Monza cut the supply of water and gas of Stadio Brianteo after the club was unable to pay the bills; Monza was forced to play home games at Stadio Breda in neighbouring Sesto San Giovanni.

 On 18 March 2004, Monza was declared bankrupt.
 On 3 June the same year, the club was acquired by Atalanta vice-president Gian Battista Begnini, who renamed it AC Monza Brianza 1912.
-Monza took part in the 2004–05 Serie C2; despite being eliminated in the promotion play-off semi-finals, they were admitted into the Serie C1 via repechage.
-Monza twice came close to promotion to the Serie B, losing two consecutive play-off finals.
+Monza took part in the 2004–05 Serie C2; despite being eliminated in the promotion play-off semi-finals, they were admitted to Serie C1 via repechage.
+Monza twice came close to promotion to Serie B, losing two consecutive play-off finals.
 In the 2005–06 season, after having lost at home 2–0, Monza won the away leg to Genoa 1–0, having missed many chances to score further goals.
 The 2006–07 season was even more dramatic: in the first leg at home, Monza beat Pisa thanks to a 74th-minute penalty.
 In the second leg, a first-half goal by Pisa forced the game into extra time, and Pisa scored again to secure promotion at Monza's expense.